• Skip to main content

 It is important to note that, as well as deploying fibre as part of its commercial roll out, BT is also working with councils and local authorities to take fibre to areas outside the private sector’s current and projected footprint.
 BT has already signed 18 BDUK contracts and hopes to sign further BDUK-related deals in the coming months.
 These additional deployments are not included in the fibre availability chart above.
 We believe that these projects will increase the availability of high-speed fibre broadband to 90% (or even more) of UK premises by the end of 2015.

-The UK Government’s aspiration is that superfast broadband (defined as delivering in excess of 24Mbps) should be available to 90% of UK premises by 2015, as described in our UK superfast broadband page.
+The UK Government’s aspiration is that superfast broadband (defined as delivering in excess of 24Mbps) should be available to 90% of UK premises by 2015.
 Typically, the availability of fibre broadband in local authority projects will be significantly greater than the superfast broadband percentages (since some premises with fibre will not have speeds of 24Mbps or more).
 For example, Cambridgeshire County Council is targeting at least 90% of premises with superfast speeds but plans for 98% of premises having access to fibre broadband.

 So, within less than three years, the vast majority of premises will have access to fibre broadband.
 While the progress on fibre infrastructure roll-out looks very promising, statistics on the actual take-up of fibre services are less positive, although it is still early days for superfast broadband.